Blue House Farm Nature Reserve

 Grazing animalsCattle and Sheep

-A permissive path passes around the farm, giving access to the three bird hides - this links up with the sea wall footpath which can then be taken back to the farm entrance and car park creating a 4km circular route around the farm.
+There is a permissive path that passes around the farm, giving access to the three bird hides - this links up with the seawall footpath which can then be taken back to the farm entrance and car park creating a 4 km circular route around the farm